-The management board and the FPCs in your FortiGate-6000 system run the same firmware image.
-You upgrade the firmware using the management board GUI or CLI just as you would any FortiGate product.
-During the upgrade process, the firmware running on the management board and all of the FPCs upgrades in one step.
-Firmware upgrades should be done during a quiet time because traffic will be briefly interrupted during the upgrade process.
-The entire firmware upgrade takes a few minutes, depending on the number of FPCs in your FortiGate-6000 system.
-Some firmware upgrades may take longer depending on factors, such as the size of the configuration and whether an upgrade of the DP3 processor is included.
+Upgrading the firmware of a standalone FortiGate-6000, or FortiGate-6000 HA cluster with uninterrupable-upgrade disabled interrupts traffic because the firmware running on the management board and all of the FPCs upgrades in one step.
+These firmware upgrades should be done during a quiet time because traffic will be interrupted during the upgrade process.

+A firmware upgrade takes a few minutes, depending on the number of FPCs in your FortiGate-6000 system.
+Some firmware upgrades may take longer depending on factors such as the size of the configuration and whether an upgrade of the DP3 processor is included.